MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureInternalLoadBalancer.md

 ```

 ## DESCRIPTION
-The **Get-AzureInternalLoadBalancer** cmdlet gets the details of the internal load balancer configuration for an azure_2 service.
+The **Get-AzureInternalLoadBalancer** cmdlet gets the details of the internal load balancer configuration for an Azure service.

 ## EXAMPLES